Topics Map > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors

 Topics Map > Academic & Curricular Administration > Graduate Student Administration > Teaching Assistant Resource Center

 UW System policy requires that non-native English speakers demonstrate proficiency in spoken English before they are assigned classroom duties as teaching assistants (TAs).

 Each department is required to have procedures in place for ensuring that TAs have demonstrated appropriate proficiency in spoken English.
 Standard procedures and guidelines are listed below.

-- The offer of a guarantee of long-term support to a non-native English speaking student should be made contingent on demonstration of the requisite level of spoken English proficiency.
+- The offer of a guarantee of long-term support as a TA to a non-native English speaking student should be made contingent on demonstration of the requisite level of spoken English proficiency.
 See Graduate Support Guarantee Offer Letters.
 Please note TAs will still be supported if they do not demonstrate proficiency immediately.